Codeinwp/customizer-controls/customizer-repeater/README.md

          }
          add_filter( 'repeater_input_labels_filter','repeater_labels', 10 , 3 );

-## Contribute
+### Contribute

-Customizer Repeater is not perfect, but hey, It works!
+Customizer Repeater is not perfect but it works!
 Do you want to make it better?
 Feel free to fork this and make changes on development branch.

-## Contributors
+### Contributors
 Special thanks for making this awesome go to [@abaicus](https://github.com/abaicus).